chaisabella/GDP-Visualizer/README.md

-# Stats 220 Final Project
+# GDP Visualizer - Stats 220 Final Project

-My Shiny app allows us to explore how economic conditions vary from state to state, and over time.
-[Link to Shiny app](https://isabella-cha.shinyapps.io/finalproject-chaisabella/)
+Link to Shiny app](https://isabella-cha.shinyapps.io/finalproject-chaisabella/)

 ## In this repo, you can find: